 We are required to get an attestation from our independent registered public accounting firm on the effectiveness of our internal control over financial reporting.
 Our compliance with Section 404 requires that we incur substantial expense and expend significant management efforts.
 We currently do not have an internal audit group, and we may need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge and compile the system and process documentation necessary to perform the evaluation needed to comply with Section 404.
 We may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
 During the evaluation and testing process, if we identify one or more material weaknesses in our internal control over financial reporting, we will be unable to assert that our internal control over financial reporting is effective.
-We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial condition, results of operations or cash flows.
+We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial reporting in the future.
+Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition, results of operations or cash flows.
 If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness or significant deficiency in our internal control over financial reporting once that firm begin its Section 404 reviews, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our common stock could decline, and we could be subject to sanctions or investigations by the Nasdaq Global Select Market, the SEC or other regulatory authorities.
-Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.
+Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could